dalehenrich/gsApplicationTools/docs/gettingStarted.md

     ensure: [ socket close ] ] fork
 ```

+In this example I assume that the `processRequest:for:` is pure business logic and will execute relatively quickly.

 By following this pattern, you will be able to write the `processRequest:for:` logic without ever having to worry about transaction boundaries.

 This is basically the transaction model used by [GsDevKit/Seaside31][4].

 #####I/O Gem Server Tasks
-In a long running, wait intensive *gem server*, you will run the task handling logic in a forked process, as before, but you will want to exclude the wait time, from the *transaction critical block*, like the following:
+In a long running, wait intensive *gem server*, you will run the task handling logic in a forked process, as before, but you will want to exclude the wait intensive tasks, from the *transaction critical block*, like the following:

 ```Smalltalk
 performTask: